Rupanjali Shastri

 Rupanjali Shastri (रुपांजलि शास्त्री; born 14 November 1975) is an Indian former cricketer who played as a right-handed batter and right-arm off break bowler.
-She appeared in one Test match and 12 One Day Internationals for India in 1999 and 2000.
+She appeared in one Test match and 12 One Day Internationals (ODI) for India in 1999 and 2000.
+Shastri played as an all-rounder, making her ODI debut against Ireland in June 1999 and her Test debut against England the following month.
 She played domestic cricket for Madhya Pradesh, Air India and Railways.